 And the congregation of those who believed were of one heart and soul; and not one of them claimed that anything belonging to him was his own, but all things were common property to them.

 And with great power the apostles were giving testimony to the resurrection of the Lord Jesus, and abundant grace was upon them all.

 For there was not a needy person among them, for all who were owners of land or houses would sell them and bring the proceeds of the sales and lay them at the apostles’ feet, and they would be distributed to each as any had need.

 Now Joseph, a Levite of Cyprian birth, who was also called Barnabas by the apostles (which translated means Son of Encouragement), and who owned a tract of land, sold it and brought the money and laid it at the apostles’ feet. – Acts 4:32-37 NASB

-The first part of this message states that the Christian believers were unified.
+First, the message from Acts 4 states that the Christian believers were unified.

-The fact is, unity among believers is absolutely essential if the church is to be healthy and survive.
+The fact is, unity among Christians is absolutely essential if the church is to be healthy and survive.